Skip to Content

 They prefer that the woman takes the initiative when asking a guy out or asking him to dance.
 However, this most certainly does not stop them from doing the asking.

-Costa Rican men like to talk and gesture wildly with their hands, and they're not afraid to stare a woman down.
+Costa Rican men like to talk and gesture wildly with their hands and are not afraid to stare a woman down.

 One of the jokes that gets the most laughs here in Costa Rica says that the highest cause of traffic accidents is men taking their eyes off the road to look at the beautiful women walking down the street – this will cause a pileup!